Summary of Product Characteristics Updated 01-Aug-2019 | Merck Sharp & Dohme Limited

 As with any vaccine, vaccination with Pneumococcal polysaccharide vaccine may not result in complete protection in all recipients.

 For patients receiving immunosuppressive therapy, the time to recovery of the immune response varies with the illness and the therapy.
-Significant improvement in antibody response has been observed for some patients during the two years following the completion of chemotherapy or other immunosuppressive therapy (with or without radiation), particularly as the interval between the end of treatment and pneumococcal vaccination increased.
-(See 4.2 Posology and method of administration, Special dosing.)
+Significant improvement in antibody response has been observed for some patients during the two years following the completion of chemotherapy or other immunosuppressive therapy (with or without radiation), particularly as the interval between the end of treatment and pneumococcal vaccination increased (see section 4.2).

 As with any vaccine, adequate treatment provisions including epinephrine (adrenaline) should be available for immediate use should an acute anaphylactic reaction occur.